aaiknn/M.O.I.R.A./README.md

 # M.O.I.R.A.
 Personal Assistant
-A Discord bot that will talk to a few APIs on your behalf.
+A Discord bot that will talk to a few APIs on your behalf, and support your research efforts.

 **Note**: This project is in prototype stage.
 A lot of things will change in the future, so it might not be advisable to use it as a dependency for one of your own just yet.
 **Note**: For any issues or requests, please use the issue reporting function on the project's GitHub page.

+**Note**: <span style="color:red;">Discord has recently made some fundamental changes to their APIs, resulting in a major set-back in development efforts.
+These changes haven't yet been addressed in the current M.O.I.R.A. version.</span>

 ## User Documentation
 ### NO_COLOR